giorgiovilardo/requestor/README.md

 # Requestor

-Receives a request, exposes a template
+Receives a request, annotates the time, shows it.